NATHALIE ANDERSON, Professor2

 First Year Seminars (English 008 and 009A through Z), Writing ('W') courses, and Creative Writing courses count toward the major but not toward the historical requirements.

-AP credit only in Language/Literature, with a score of a four or a five, counts toward a major or minor in English Literature, but they do not satisfy historical requirements.
-AP credit in Language/Composition does NOT count towards a major or minor in English Literature.
+AP credit only in English Literature and Composition, with a score of a four or a five, counts toward a major or minor in English Literature, but it does not satisfy historical requirements.
+AP credit in English Language and Composition does NOT count towards a major or minor in English Literature.
 Journalism classes and English 1F, G, etc. or C (Writing Pedagogy) DO NOT count as part of the unit requirements.

 Majors in English who seek a degree with Honors will, in the spring of their sophomore year, propose for external examination a program consisting of four fields: three in English and one in a minor.
-All three preparations will normally be done through seminars (if approved by the Department, one preparation may be a thesis or creative writing project).
+All three preparations will normally be done through seminars, though if approved by the Department, one preparation may be a thesis or creative writing project.
 The program must include seminars from at least two of the following historical periods:

 - Medieval and Renaissance literature (Med/Ren)

 - 18th and 19th century literature (18th/19th c.)

 - 20th and 21st century literature (20th/21st c.)

 Honors majors, as part of their overall work in the department, must meet the general major requirement of 9 credits in English Literature, including at least one unit of credit in each of the three historical periods above.
 First Year Seminars (English 008 and 009A through Z) and Creative Writing courses count toward the major but not toward the historical requirements.
 AP credit only in English Literature and Composition, with a score of a four or a five, counts toward a major in English Literature, but it does not satisfy historical requirements.
 AP credit in English Language and Composition does NOT count towards a major in English Literature.
 Journalism classes and ENGL 001F, G, etc. or C (Writing Pedagogy) DO NOT count toward a major in English Literature. .